 Stew topped with sour cream, avocado slices, corn chips over cilantro rice in white bowl.

 Green chili stew is a popular dish in the western United States, with most recipes typically stemming from New Mexico versions and Colorado versions.
-If interested, you can read about the history of the green chile debate between the two!

-You’ll often find there is no one version that’s considered the original version, however this green chili stew is generally made with pork, Hatch green chiles, tomatillos, tomatoes, cilantro, chicken stock, and sometimes cubed potatoes.
+You'll often find there is no one version that's considered the original version, however green chili stew is generally made with pork, Hatch green chiles, tomatillos, tomatoes, cilantro, chicken stock, and sometimes cubed potatoes.

-• Slow cooking this jackfruit stew on low over 8 hours allows it to develop so much good flavor without any work on your end!
+This version is my personal twist on the original recipes and is made vegetarian with jackfruit.
+Jackfruit is the perfect vegetarian and vegan substitute for pork shoulder.
+And slow cooking this jackfruit stew on low over 8 hours allows it to develop so much good flavor without any work on your end!

 Ingredients and Substitutions